openprocurement/openprocurement.auctions.appraisal/docs/source/tutorial.rst

 body of response reveals the information about the created auction: its internal `id` (that matches the `Location` segment), its official `auctionID` and `dateModified` datestamp stating the moment in time when auction has been last modified.
 Pay attention to the `procurementMethodType`.
-Note that auction is created with `draft` status, so you need to manually move it to `active.tendering`.
+Note that the procedure is created in `draft` status, so you need to manually switch it to `active.tendering`.

 .. include:: tutorial/auction-switch-to-active-tendering.http
    :code: